Rules of procedure for Norges Bank’s Monetary Policy and Financial Stability Committee

-A further delineation of the Committee’s responsibilities and duties appears in the attached Division of responsibilities between Norges Bank’s Executive Board and the Monetary Policy and Financial Stability Committee, as laid down on 9 January 2020 by the Executive Board in consultation with the Committee.
+A further delineation of the Committee’s responsibilities and duties appears in the attached Division of responsibilities between Norges Bank’s Executive Board and the Monetary Policy and Financial Stability Committee, as laid down on 9 January 2020, with subsequent changes, by the Executive Board in consultation with the Committee.

 The Committee lays down further principles for its working method and communication.

 Each year, the Committee discusses and evaluates its role and working method.

 The Monetary Policy and Financial Stability Committee comprises the Governor, the two Deputy Governors and two external members appointed by the King in the Council of State.

 The Governor is the chair of the Committee, with the Deputy Governors as first deputy chair and second deputy chair, respectively (Section 2-6, Sub-section 2, of the Central Bank Act).